 Earn 6-9 credits per term.
 Credits are issued by State University of New York (SUNY) Oswego.

 You can opt to live in a shared apartment or a homestay (with your own room and two meals a day), all within commuting distance to the CAPA center.
 Homestays incur a supplementary fee.

 A Florence bus pass is included.

-Enjoy full-day excursions to Siena, famous for its art, history and Palio horse race, and to the walled town of San Gimignano, with its 14 medieval towers.
-Social events include an arrival reception and a farewell ceremony.
+Enjoy full-day excursions to Siena, famous for its art, history and Palio horse race, and to the walled town of San Gimignano, with its 14 medieval towers (COVID-19 restrictions permitting).
+Social events and program activities include an arrival lunch and a farewell dinner.